These easy stuffed mushrooms with garlic, capers, creamy brie and crispy panko are sure to be a hit at your next party!

 - Reduce heat under the skillet to medium-low, add the remaining 1 tablespoon of butter to the pan and allow to melt.

 - Once garlic has begun to soften, add the panko break crumbs.
 Season with salt and pepper.
-Stir until the crumbs are completely coated in butter, then remove the pan from heat.
-Stir in parsley (if using).
+Stir just until the crumbs are completely coated in butter, then remove the pan from heat.
+Do not allow the garlic to turn brown, or it will taste bitter.

 - Remove the mushroom caps from the oven, and allow to cool slightly before serving.